Music in Bloom 2026

 III. pipes and fiddles

-A setting for Soprano, Violin and Cello of original poems written for this occasion by Vikram Seth Commissioned by Veronica Stewart on behalf of the Summer Music Society of Dorset for The Lady Digby to celebrate the 45th anniversary of the Summer Music Society of Dorset.
+A setting for Soprano, Violin, and Cello of original poems written by Vikram Seth, commissioned by Veronica Stewart on behalf of the Summer Music Society of Dorset for The Lady Digby to celebrate the 45th anniversary of the Summer Music Society of Dorset.
+The poem explores three images: love, loss, and death.

 When the Pittsburgh New Music Ensemble commissioned me for a piece, I seized the opportunity to feature a poem by Paul Laurence Dunbar.
 Dunbar was the first African-American poet and novelist to gain national and international recognition.
 The subject matter of Dunbar’s poems encompasses a wide array of topics, from his observations of nature, love, and life to his renditions (many of which are written in dialect) of African American life.
 Dawn is taken from Dunbar’s 1896 book Lyrics of Lowly Life.